This post may contain affiliate links.

 Image credit: Deposit photos

-Though not as famous as other herbs, summer savory offers a less bitter and more peppery flavor profile than its cousin, winter savory.
+Though not as famous as other herbs, summer savory offers a less bitter and more peppery flavor than its cousin, winter savory.

 • USDA Growing Zones: 1 to 11